 Other potential sources of systematic uncertainties have been suggested.
-E.g., Aguirre (1999a,b); Aguirre & Zoltan (2000) argued that the presence of "grey" dust, i.e. a homogeneous intergalactic component with weak differential extinction properties over the rest-frame optical wavelength regime could not be ruled out by the P99 data.
-Since then, the Hubble diagram of Type Ia supernovae beyond z = 1 (Riess et al. 2001) was claimed to rule out the "grey" dust scenario as a non-cosmological alternative explanation to the dimming of high-redshift supernovae; however, there remain some outstanding issues with this interpretation (e.g., Goobar, Bergström, & Mörtsell 2002; Blakeslee et al. 2003).
-A direct test for extinction over a wide wavelength range, rest-frame B-I, have been performed by Riess et al. (2000) on a single supernova, SN 1999Q, which showed no grey dust signature; however, see Nobili et al. (2003).
+Aguirre (1999a,b) and Aguirre & Zoltan (2000) argued that the presence of "grey" dust, i.e. a homogeneous intergalactic component with weak differential extinction properties over the rest-frame optical wavelength regime could not be ruled out by the P99 data.
+Since then, measurements of a SN Ia at $z \simeq 1.7$ (Riess et al. 2001) were claimed to rule out the "grey" dust scenario as a non-cosmological alternative explanation to the dimming of high-redshift supernovae; however, there remain some outstanding issues with this interpretation (e.g.,

+Goobar, Bergström, & Mörtsell 2002; Blakeslee et al. 2003).
+A direct test for extinction over a wide wavelength range, rest-frame B-I, have been performed by Riess et al. (2000) on a single supernova at z = 0.46, SN 1999Q, which showed no grey dust signature; however, see Nobili et al. (2003).
 Although the situation remains inconclusive, there is no direct evidence that "grey" dust is a dominant source of uncertainties.
 It remains an important issue to be addressed by future data sets including near-infrared observations.

-More recently, the possibility of axion-photon oscillations making high-redshift supernovae to appear dimmer was suggested by Csaki, Kaloper, & Terning (2002).
+More recently, the possibility of axion-photon oscillations making high-redshift supernovae appear dimmer was suggested by Csaki, Kaloper, & Terning (2002).
 This attenuation would be wavelength dependent, and thus could be explored with spectroscopic studies of high-shift sources (Mörtsell, Bergstrom, & Goobar 2002).
-Preliminary studies of QSO spectra between z=0.15 and z=5.3 set a very conservative upper limit on the possible dimming of z $\sim$ 0.8 supernovae to 0.2 magnitudes (Mörtsell & Goobar 2003)
+Preliminary studies of QSO spectra between z = 0.15 and z = 5.3 set a very conservative upper limit on the possible dimming of $z\sim0.8$ supernovae to 0.2 magnitudes (Mörtsell & Goobar 2003)

-For the current data sample, the above mentioned sources of systematic uncertainties appear to be subdominant in the total error budget.
+For the current data sample, the above mentioned sources of systematic uncertainties are difficult to quantify at present, but are believed to be subdominant in the total error budget.